This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 A post with a valid, matching digest in the header can only have originated from a source that uses the correct secret key.
 Therefore, if you have only provided the secret key to FastSpring via the webhook interface in Dashboard (i.e., you have not given the key to anyone else or used it anywhere else), this confirms that the webhook data is authentic (and also intact), since nobody else knows your secret key and the key is not (of course) included in the post.
 You can find more information about hash-based message authentication at https://en.wikipedia.org/wiki/Hash-based_message_authentication_code.

-The following is an example of using the PHP hash_hmac function to create the hashed digest, where $secret is the secret key entered in the HMAC SHA256 Secret field in Dashboard, and $whole_fs_json_payload is the raw data from the webhook post:
+The following is an example of using the PHP hash_hmac function to create the hashed digest, where $secret is the secret key entered in the HMAC SHA256 Secret field in Dashboard:

 BROWSER.ORDER.COMPLETED - fired upon successful order completion after fulfillment actions were performed.